redecheck/redecheck.github.io/_posts/2017-2-16-StumbleUpon-fault-1.markdown

 At 476px, all is well with the layout:
 ![476px]({{ site.baseurl }}/assets/good-bad/rlf7/476.png){: .center-image}

-However, an narrow viewport widths such as 395px, an overlap occurs
+However, an narrow viewport widths such as 395px, an overlap occurs, causing the undesirable layout:
 ![395px]({{ site.baseurl }}/assets/good-bad/rlf7/395.png){: .center-image}